-Funding: \$6.25M enhanced federal funding (\$12.5M TF) One-time Lead Department(s): DHCS, with CDA
+Funding: \$6.25M enhanced federal funding (\$12.5M TF) One-Time

+Lead Department(s): DHCS, with CDA

-This funding would provide a one-time incentive payment of \$500 to each current direct care, non-IHSS provider of Medi-Cal home and community-based services during the specific timeframe of at least two months between March 2020 and March 2021.
+This funding would provide a one-time incentive payment of \$500 to each current direct care, non-In Home Supportive Services (IHSS) provider of Medi-Cal home and community-based services during the specific timeframe of at least two months between March 2020 and March 2021.
 Providers eligible for this incentive payment are currently providing, or have provided, the services listed in Appendix B of the SMD Letter #21-003, including, but not limited to, Personal Care Services (PCS), homemaker services and Case Management.
-This proposal will expand access to providers and could increase retention of current providers, covering 25,000 direct care HCBS providers in MSSP, CBAS, HCBA, ALW, HIV/AIDS Waiver, PACE, and CCT and would focus on payment for retention, recognition, and workforce development.
+This proposal will expand access to providers and could increase retention of current providers, covering 25,000 direct care HCBS providers in the

+Multi-purpose Senior Services Program Waiver (MSSP), Community Based Adult Services program (CBAS), Home and Community-Based Alternatives (HCBA) Waiver, Assisted Living Waiver (ALW), HIV/AIDS Waiver, Program of All-Inclusive Care for the Elderly (PACE), and the California Community Transitions program (CCT) and would focus on payment for retention, recognition, and workforce development.
 This effort can help alleviate financial strain and hardships suffered by California's HCBS direct care workforce, which were exacerbated by the COVID-19 Public Health Emergency (PHE).
 The PHE has worsened the direct care workforce shortage, driven by high turnover, and limited opportunities for career advancement.
 This proposal, coupled with California's other proposals, can lead to a more knowledgeable, better trained, and sufficiently staffed HCBS workforce to provide high-quality services.